-Plinth beam can be understood as the type of beam that is provided at the plinth level of the structure.
-It refers to the horizontal structural element that connects the columns together thereby preventing the buckling of the column.
+Plinth beam is the type of beam that is provided at the plinth level of the structure.
+It refers to the horizontal structural element that connects the columns thereby preventing the buckling of the column.

 The primary objectives of providing the plinth beam in structures are:

 a.
 To prevent the ingress of dampness in the structure.

 b.
 To prevent the development and propagation of cracks due to differential settlement.

 c.
 To transfer the incoming load from the superstructure evenly to the foundation below.

 It has also been found that the plinth beams tend to reduce the length of the columns and thus reduce their slenderness ratio and the effective length.

 Some of the essential features can be listed as follows:

 a.
 It is essentially provided at the plinth level.

 b.
 It serves as the level difference between the foundation level and the floor level.